desticle/cse15l-lab-reports/LabReport1.md

 Output: Sets prompt to `[user@sahara ~/lecture1]$`

-Working directory: The working directory is the entire workspace.
+Working directory: The working directory is `home`.

 Explanation: The `lecture1` folder is a directory and was set to be the working directory.